SANS3R66/wtd-script/README.md

 Macros are intended ONLY for single-player games.
 (Or, if you want to play with other players - they also need to do everything according to the script as it was when the macro was recorded).

-Removing units is NOT implemented.
-Planned for the next update.

 # The World: Tower Defenders Roblox game script... first ever public WTD script!
 Very pro.